CoolZeroNL/pkce-cli/README.md

-## PKCE Command Line (SPA example coming soon)
+## PKCE Command Line

-This tool demonstrates the Authorization Code Flow with PKCE
+This tool demonstrates the Authorization Code Flow with PKCE for IBM Cloud Identity

 It follows these steps: